 - Frequently asked questions

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 Rental Car Insurance Definition

-In general, rental car insurance refers to any coverage you can get for a car you rent.
-You can get it from your personal auto policy or through your rental company.
+In general, rental car insurance means any coverage you can get for a car you rent.
+You can get this extra layer of protection from your personal policy or through your rental company.